cgbarlow/synth-soc/README.md

 # synth-soc
-Creating a synthetic dataset of humans and their history
+Synthetic Society, or synth-soc for short.
+Creating a synthetic dataset of humans and their history.

 An attempt to establish a rich synthetic dataset of people, their history and personal information.